 Our members do not believe that the current pipeline of projects will be enough to achieve Scotland’s climate change goals.
 Scotland currently has a pipeline of 7.5 GW of potential offshore wind capacity (with 3.5 GW confirmed for construction).
 Meeting the Scottish and UK Government targets to reach net-zero emissions will require a substantial increase in renewable power generation, with the Committee on Climate Change recommending that at least 75 GW of offshore wind capacity will be needed across the UK by 2050.

+Targeting a 40 to 45% share of this in Scotland would make the most of its excellent wind resources and bring substantial economic benefit.
+This would require deployment of 30 – 35 GW by 2050, requiring additional pipeline beyond the current set of consented projects, which the Sectoral Marine Plan (SMP) can provide.
+The plan contains sufficient resource in theory to meet this level of ambition, although our members note that the deployment cap in the SMP (10 GW) would be insufficient to reach that goal.

 Do you believe that the 2030 visions and aspirations described above are sufficiently ambitious?